ncatlab/nlab-content/pages/17344.md

 +-- {: .proof}
 ###### Proof

-Every acyclic fibration in the strict model structure in injective with respect to strict cofibrations by the strict model structure; and it is a stable equivalence by item 1 of lemma \ref{StableEquivalencesBetweenOmegaSpectraAreStrictWeakEquivalences}.
+Every acyclic fibration in the strict model structure is injective with respect to strict cofibrations by the strict model structure; and it is a stable equivalence by item 1 of lemma \ref{StableEquivalencesBetweenOmegaSpectraAreStrictWeakEquivalences}.

-Conversely, a morphism injective with respect to strict cofibrations that are stable equivalences is a $K$-[[injective morphism]] by corollary \ref{KInjectivesAreIndeedTheStableFibrations}, and hence if it is also a stable equivalence then by lemma \ref{KInjectiveStableEquivalencesAreStrictEquivalences} it is a strict acylic fibration.
+Conversely, a morphism injective with respect to strict cofibrations that are stable equivalences is a $\{k_n \Box i_+\}$-[[injective morphism]] by corollary \ref{KInjectivesAreIndeedTheStableFibrations}, and hence if it is also a stable equivalence then by lemma \ref{KInjectiveStableEquivalencesAreStrictEquivalences} it is a strict acylic fibration.

 =--

-+-- {: .proof #StableModelStructureOnDiagramSpectraProof}
++-- {: .proof #ProofOfTheStableModelStructureOnSequentialSpectra}
 ###### Proof
 (of theorem \ref{StableModelStructureOnSequentialSpectraIsModelCategory})

-The non-trivial points to check are the two [[weak factorization systems]].
+For the existence of the model structure, the non-trivial points to check are the two [[weak factorization systems]] ([def.](Introduction+to+Stable+homotopy+theory+--+P#WeakFactorizationSystem)).

-That $(Cof_{stable}\cap W_{stable} \;,\; Fib_{stable})$ is a weak factorization system follows from lemma \ref{RetractsOfRelativeKCellComplexesAreTheStableEquivalencesAndStrictCofibrations} and the [[small object argument]].
+That $(Cof_{stable}\cap W_{stable} \;,\; Fib_{stable})$ is a weak factorization system follows from lemma \ref{RetractsOfRelativeKCellComplexesAreTheStableEquivalencesAndStrictCofibrations} and the [[small object argument]] ([prop.](Introduction+to+Stable+homotopy+theory+--+P#SmallObjectArgument)).

 By lemma \ref{StableAcyclicFibrationsAreEquivalentlyStrictAcyclicFibrations} the stable acyclic fibrations are equivalently the strict acyclic fibrations and hence the weak factorization system $(Cof_{stable} \;,\; Fib_{stable} \cap W_{stable})$ is identified with that of the strict model structure $(Cof_{strict} \;,\; Fib_{strict} \cap W_{strict})$.

+With this, the statement of the Quillen adjunction to the strict model structure is immediate.
+The statement about the cofibrant generation holds by construction of the above factorizations.

+The cifibrant generation then implies that the fibrant objects are precisely the Omega-spectra: because corollary \ref{KInjectivesObjectsAreOmegaSpectra}, says that the Omega-spectrum property is equivalent to being ${k_n \Box i_+}$-injective, and since being $J^{strict}_{SeqSpec}$-injective is no condition on topological sequential spectra (as all topological spaces are fibrant).

 =--